-A minimum tax under the QTA may apply to an individual that is a Québec Limited Partner, under which a basic exemption of \$40,000 is available and the net capital gains inclusion rate is 80% and the Québec minimum tax rate is 15%.
-In Information Bulletin 2023-4, released June 27, 2023, the Ministère des Finances du Québec announced that as part of the harmonization with the federal budget, (i) the basic exemption will be increased to \$175,000 for the 2024 taxation year, and then automatically indexed annually for 2025 and beyond, (ii) the minimum tax rate will be increased to 19%, and (iii) although there was no specific mention of the net capital gains inclusion rate, the Ministère des Finances stated that it intends to use parameters similar to those proposed by the federal government, so the net capital gains inclusion rate for minimum tax purposes may be increased to 100%.
+A minimum tax under the QTA may apply under which a basic exemption of \$40,000 is available and the net capital gains inclusion rate is 80% and the Québec minimum tax rate is 15%.
+In Information Bulletin 2023-4, released June 27, 2023, the Minister of Finance (Québec) announced that as part of the harmonization with the federal budget, (i) the basic exemption will be increased to \$175,000 for the 2024 taxation year, and then automatically indexed annually for 2025 and beyond, (ii) the minimum tax rate will be increased to 19%, and (iii) although there was no specific mention of the net capital gains inclusion rate, the Minister of Finance (Québec) stated that it intends to use parameters similar to those proposed by the federal government, so the net capital gains inclusion rate for minimum tax purposes may be increased to 100%.
 Prospective Subscribers are urged to consult their tax advisors to determine the impact of the minimum tax.